EduardaCaldeira/MST-KD/README.md

 TODO - Image + brief description
 ### Students
 TODO - Image + brief description

+## Final Models
+The models mentioned in the paper (teachers, adaptors and students) can be found here.

 ## Citation
 If you use our work in your research, please cite with: